-The Station Locator team used a joint interim guidance map for DACs developed by DOE and the U.S. Department of Transportation (DOT) for the NEVI Formula Grant Program for this section of the analysis.
-GIS shapefiles with this data is hosted by Argonne National Laboratory (Argonne National Laboratory 2022).
+The Station Locator team used a joint interim guidance map for DACs developed by DOE and the U.S. Department of Transportation for the NEVI Formula Grant Program for this section of the analysis.
+GIS shapefiles with these data are hosted by Argonne National Laboratory (2023).
 The DAC shapefile was prepared by aggregating several social, economic, and environmental features into a spatial data set.
-There are two interim definitions for DACs: one from DOE and one from DOT.
-This analysis uses the latter, which accounts for 22 census tract-level indicators under six categories of transportation disadvantage: transportation access, health, environment, economic, resilience, and social (U.S. Department of Transportation 2022).
+There are two interim definitions for DACs: one from DOE and one from the U.S. Department of Transportation.
+This analysis uses the latter, which accounts for 22 census tract-level indicators under six categories of transportation disadvantage: transportation access, health, environment, economic, resilience, and social (U.S. Department of Transportation 2023).